Do you have a mature view of marriage?

 Well, I was recently convicted when I happened to be reading a familiar passage of the Bible in 1 Corinthians 13.
 In that passage, God explains what true love looks like.
 As I read the passage more slowly than usual, I realized that I have quite a bit of room for growth when it comes to loving my husband well!
 Maybe you have room for growth too.

 I urge you to read the following description of love very slowly.
 Linger over each facet of love that God is calling us to display.
 Honestly ask the Holy Spirit to show you how you’re doing.
-I bet He will highlight some areas where you could do better.
+Do you regularly display the signs of true love to your husband?
+I bet God will highlight some areas where you could do better.
 God is not mad at you.
 We are all a work in progress, but let’s commit to making progress!!

 1 Corinthians 13:4-7 (NLT) Love is patient and kind.
 Love is not jealous or boastful or proud or rude.
 It does not demand its own way.
 It is not irritable, and it keeps no record of being wronged.
 It does not rejoice about injustice but rejoices whenever the truth wins out.
 Love never gives up, never loses faith, is always hopeful, and endures through every circumstance.